BWibo/3dcitydb-mkdocs/docs/citydb-tool/import.md

 ### Import modes and duplicate features

-The import mode defined by the `--import-mode` option determines how duplicate features are handled in the database.
+The import mode, defined by the `--import-mode` option, determines how duplicate features are handled in the database.
 The available modes are:

 - `import_all`: All features from the input files are imported, even if duplicates are created.
 This is the default mode.